anabi77498/juice/README.md

 # Juice Finance App 💰

-*A joint project by Asad Nabi, Giorgi Berndt, and Nathan Maidi*

 Juice Finance allows for organization, management and insights of your bank account and assets.
 It allows you to handle multiple bank accounts and get a clear understanding of your financial status, projected financial changes and insights related to real estate and stock assets.
 Our goal was to create a financial service that can replicate banking features and allow you to experiment with the money in your account without any risk!

 Accounts registered as local JSON files structured as a yoJson tree.